 Who Cares is about putting down our differences to work together to achieve positive changes for habitat and wildlife.
 It is about collaboration, not entrenched positions.

-Along the way, we will have differences – maybe even HUGE differences, but that doesn’t mean we can’t work together to achieve a shared mission of healthier forests, fewer wildfires, floods and landslides, and more abundant fish and wildlife.
+Along the way, we will have differences – maybe even HUGE differences, but that doesn’t mean we can’t work together to achieve a shared mission of healthier forests, fewer wildfires, floods, and landslides, and more abundant fish and wildlife.
 A province that we can feel proud to leave to our children and grandchildren.

 Who Cares is an initiative of the Guide Outfitters Association of British Columbia.
-Yes, we hunt and yes, we understand that is difficult for those who don’t to understand.
+Yes, we hunt and yes, we understand that it is difficult for those who don’t to understand.
 It’s counterintuitive how hunters can care so deeply for the very animals they pursue, possibly even more deeply than those who don’t hunt at all.
 Get to know us, ask us whatever you want.
 We’re happy to share our beliefs as best as we can.